Get Help Today(855) 593-1695

 Senior Alcoholism is often an issue that is swept under the rug.
 Many don’t understand how wide-spread the issue is, and it is this ignorance that allows the epidemic to swell.
 If there is a senior in your life that you believe may be suffering from alcoholism, don’t be afraid to talk to them about it.
 Open discussion is often the first step to recovery.
-If you don’t know where to start, or how to help them, then try reaching out to a dedicated treatment specialist today.
+If you don’t know where to start, or how to help them, then try reaching out to a dedicated treatment provider today.
 They are available 24/7 to answer any questions that you may have about the process of recovery.

 What are you struggling with?